 Day 1 – Baixa, Chiado, Bairro Alto & Cais do Sodré.

-Day 2 – National Pantheon, Alfama, São Jorge Castle and viewpoints (East Lisbon).
+Day 2 – National Pantheon, Alfama, São Jorge Castle and viewpoints (east).

 Day 1 Lisbon itinerary – Baixa, Chiado, Bairro Alto & Cais do Sodré

 We’ll begin 3 days in Lisbon by exploring the core.
-I’m going to take you around central Lisbon, packing in the main sights around Baixa (the city centre) and Bairro Alto before finishing by the riverfront.
+I’m going to take you around the centre, packing in the main sights around Baixa (the city centre) and Bairro Alto before finishing by the riverfront.

 Day 1 Lisbon itinerary overview: